bd-j/forcepho/docs/configuration.rst

 Filters
 -------

-This is a list of the bands for which images exist.
-Fluxes will be measured for these bands, and pixel data will be grouped by bands.
+This is a list of the bands for which fluxes will be measured.
+Pixel data will be grouped by bands.
 Only images with a header keyword ``"FILTER`` with value equal to one of these bands will be used in the fitting.
 PSFs must be available for each of these bands.

 .. code-block:: yaml